 This neighborhood needs no introduction as it is one of the oldest and most modern in the city, it is rare to go to Madrid and not pass through it.
 In fact, it was the first thing I saw in Spain when I arrived and it was love at first sight.

-Apart from visiting Veneno Tattooyou could stop by True Love, grand store bara or the mythical stores of Mao and Cathy Y Tattoo Magic that have been around since the 90's, among many others that are worthy of a visit.
+In addition to visiting Poison Tattooyou could stop by True Lovestore of the great Bara or the mythical stores of Mao and Cathy y Tattoo Magic that have been around since the 90's, among many others that are worthy of a visit.

 In addition, you will find in Malasaña stores full of tattoo-themed items and what I like the most: books that deal specifically with tattoos and other related subjects, such as comics and oriental art books.

-You will find a few interesting stores near the Plaza de la Luna and if you are looking for literature made by and for tattoo artists, go to In Tattoo Veritas on Star Street.
+You will find a few interesting stores near Plaza de la Luna and if you are looking for literature made by and for tattoo artists, visit In Tattoo Veritas on Calle de la Estrella.

-El Brujo and Luis Albacete lead this super gang which has long counted on the important presence of Maria Roca, Over and Colo Lopez.
+El Brujo and Luis Albacete lead this super gang. which has long counted with the important presence of Maria Roca, Over and Colo Lopez.

 Chanok has already left Veneno back to Mexico but it is worth remembering him as he has left his mark on the history of Veneno and Madrid tattooing, at least in the last decade.

-It's worth taking a look at instagram I hope to visit Madrid again sometime!
+It is worth taking a look at its instagram I hope to visit Madrid again sometime!

-Returning to those who click on PoisonThe team has a few experienced tattoo artists, talented and in love with their work.
+Returning to those who play in VenenoThe team has a few experienced tattoo artists, talented and in love with their work.
 In addition to a few younger inspired and with good technique, who come full of desire and energy to mark a lot of skin for the Madriles.

 Brujo needs no introduction as he has been in the profession for decades and has long been known for his good drawing and tattooing.